Methadone: Overdose

 The respiratory depression of an overdose can be treated with naloxone.
 Naloxone is preferred to the newer, longer-acting antagonist naltrexone.
-Despite methadone's much longer duration of action compared to either heroin and other shorter-acting agonists and the need for repeat doses of the antagonist naloxone, it is still used for overdose therapy.
+Despite methadone's much longer duration of action compared to heroin and other shorter-acting agonists and the need for repeat doses of the antagonist naloxone, it is still used for overdose therapy.
 As naltrexone has a longer half-life, it is more difficult to titrate.
 If too large a dose of the opioid antagonist is given to a dependent person, it will result in withdrawal symptoms (possibly severe).
 When using naloxone, the naloxone will be quickly eliminated and the withdrawal will be short-lived.
-Doses of naltrexone take longer to be eliminated from the person's system.
-A common problem in treating methadone overdoses is that, given the short action of naloxone (versus the extremely longer-acting methadone), a dosage of naloxone given to a methadone-overdosed person will initially work to bring the person out of overdose, but once the naloxone wears off, if no further naloxone is administered, the person can go right back into overdose (based upon time and dosage of the methadone ingested).
+Doses of methadone take longer to be eliminated from the person's system.
+A common problem in treating methadone overdoses is that given the short action of naloxone (versus the extremely longer-acting methadone), a dosage of naloxone given to a methadone-overdosed person will initially work to bring the person out of overdose, but once the naloxone wears off, if no further naloxone is administered, the person can go right back into overdose (based upon time and dosage of the methadone ingested).

 Tolerance and dependence

 As with other opioid medications, tolerance and dependence usually develop with repeated doses.
 There is some clinical evidence that tolerance to analgesia is less with methadone compared to other opioids; this may be due to its activity at the NMDA receptor.
 Tolerance to the different physiological effects of methadone varies; tolerance to analgesic properties may or may not develop quickly, but tolerance to euphoria usually develops rapidly, whereas tolerance to constipation, sedation, and respiratory depression develops slowly (if ever).
-Methadone fills the same opioid receptors in the brain as heroin and other prescription painkillers making it a suitable substitute.